How long does a short-stem hip prosthesis last?

 Clinical data and experience reports show that short-stem prostheses may offer similar, if not better, long-term results than classic straight-stem prostheses:

-• Studies indicate that approximately 98% of short-stem hip prostheses are still functional after 10 years.
+• Studies indicate that about 98% of short-stem prostheses after 10 years are still functional.

-• Modern bearing surfaces and optimized implant designs lead experts to suspect that with complication-free healing of such short-stem prostheses, a lifespan of 40 to 50 years can be realistic.
+• Modern bearing couples and optimized implant designs lead experts to assume that with an uneventful implantation of such short‑stem prostheses a lifespan of 40 to 50 years can be realistic.

 Revisions and revision surgeries